-Men have historically dominated many fields and this is (understandably) reflected in who is taught in those fields across curriculum subjects.
-Even where schools do make efforts to include notable women in given fields, taken as a whole – across subjects and across year groups – men (and predominantly white men) still dominate, sending powerful messages to children about who is an explorer, inventor, artist or composer.
-From our school visits and analysis of school curriculum planning, those commonly taught across many fields are predominantly male as these examples show (female names in orange).
+Men have historically dominated many fields and this is reflected in who is taught across curriculum subjects.
+Even where schools do make efforts to include notable women in given fields, taken as a whole – across subjects and across year groups – men (and predominantly white men) still dominate, sending powerful messages to children.
+These examples below of explorers, inventors, artists or composers are those commonly taught in the primary curriculum, and are predominantly male – the female names are in orange.

 Hans Lippershey, Baron Karl von Drais, Edison, George Eastman, J Presper Eckert & John Mauchly, Penydarren, Alexander Graham Bell, Wilbur & Orville Wright, Martin Cooper

 Christopher Columbus, Neil Armstrong, Edmund Hillary, Tenzing Norgay, Howard Carter

 Bruegel, Lowry, Arcimboldo, Wren, Rousseau, Hockney, Diego Rievera, Frida Kahlo, Haring, Klimt

 Handel, Vivaldi, Back, Mozart, Beethoven, Tchaikovsky, John Williams, Lili Boulanger